week month in Husker history

 1925: Half a year after he resigned as Nebraskas head coach, Fred Dawson appears headed to the University of Denver. »

-1940: The 1940 team appears solid in terms of academic eligibility.
+1940: At the close of the spring semester, the 1940 team appears solid in terms of academic eligibility.

 1945: Potsy Clark is hired as head coach, succeeding A.J.
 Lewandowski.
 Also, former Husker end Jerry Kathol tells of his experience as a POW in Europe.

 «1955: Multi-sport prep star Tom Osborne, soon to attend Hastings College, is profiled in the Sunday Journal & Star.

 1965: Defensive back Jim Hawkins recuperates after suffering a cracked sternum in the spring game.

 1975: The 1971 Huskers are named the best team in college football history in a Football News poll.
 Also, former Husker defensive back Randy Reeves finds his calling as a marine biologist. »

 1980: The success of Nebraska's walk-on program is envied in Kansas.

 1985: Mike Rozier buys out his contract with the USFL's Jacksonville Bulls and signs with the NFL's Houston Oilers.

 1990: Nebraska to the Big Ten?
 Athletic director Bob Devaney is exploring it as Oklahoma eyes the Southwest Conference.

 «1995: Former Husker punter Darin Erstad goes to the Angels with the first pick in the Major League Baseball draft.
 Also, with only Nebraska dissenting, the Big 12 approves a football championship game.
 Meanwhile, the ups and downs of Irving Fryar are fodder for a Sports Illustrated article.